Settings

 Ozzy leaned into it a little and I think it helped his profile.

-• gherkinnn 5 months ago
+• gherkinnn a year ago

 Other rumours were that he had ribs removed so he could better suck his own cock.
 The head biting and the rib story was later transferred on to Marilyn Manson.